jolee211/SER421_F20_Lab6_REST_API/README.txt

 14. testR7 - Test R7 by looking for a story with a specific ID.
 The ID is the value of the idToRetrieve Postman variable.

+*** EXTRA CREDIT ***
+I put my implementations for EC1 and EC2 in a subdirectory called EC.

+My private key is in a file called dlee129-key.pem.
+My self-signed certificate is in a file called dlee129-cert.pem.

+The key files are in the EC subdirectory as well.
+The NewsServiceAPI.js will look for the persistencestore.json file in the EC directory.

+NOTE: Since the certificate is self-signed, you need to disable SSL certificate verification in Postman for submitting requests using HTTPS.